The title of this post was taken directly from a sentence out of Yaro Starak’s free report, Blog Profits BluePrint (page 18, to be exact).

 That sentence resonated with me because it reminded me of the mistakes I made when I started to blog back in 2006.

-I was more concerned with building another backlink for my main site instead of building a readership and focusing on writing solid content.
+I was more concerned with building another backlink for my main site instead of building a readership, marketing my blog and focusing on writing solid content.

 I’m glad I finally read Yaro’s free report.
 I have to admit, I wasn’t overly excited about it because I assumed it was just going to be a plug for his blog coaching service.